RedHatResearch/icpe25-multi-cluster-networking/docs/skupper.md

 oc new-project server
 ```

-Deploy the resources need to setup the test by following this [doc] (../manifests/creating-resources.md)
+Deploy the resources need to setup the test by following this [doc](../manifests/creating-resources.md)

 ## Create sites